How to delete cache on Samsung Galaxy S7 and S7 Edge

 Many of the problems related to Android devices such as stability issues, performance, app crashes, etc., can be resolved through just cleaning the cache memory.
 Here we’ve got this tutorial, it helps to clean app cache and system cache on Samsung Galaxy S7 and S7 Edge.
 If you see problems such app crash errors, performance related issues or unusual behavior, these can be rectified through two different solutions that we have mentioned in this guide for Samsung Galaxy S7 and S7 Edge users that include clearing cache memory related to apps and system.

 Each time you launch an application, it keeps files and logs in device’s memory and which keeps on getting more and more by the time you launch them again.
-It simply keeps growing and we should be taking care of them as well.
+It simply keeps growing and we should be taking care of them as well for maintenance sake.

 Also, it effects device’s performance.
 In the Android devices, it is noticed that they get slow down by time as we use them and much more issues such instability, the app crashes and hanging issues arrive as well.
-To tackle such situations on Samsung Galaxy S7 and S7 Edge, clearing their cache memory will the ideal and safest way to go with and that’s why clearing cache memory is so important.
+To tackle such situations on Samsung Galaxy S7 and S7 Edge, clearing their cache memory will be ideal and safest way to go with and that’s why clearing cache memory is so important.
+Either you would do it for sake or need, it outcomes good results.

 - From home, tap on ‘Apps‘.